Correspondences of the Third Kind: Camera Pose Estimation from Object Reflection: Introduction

 In fact, we show that even if we use both pixel correspondences in the images and 3D correspondences on the recovered object surfaces, we cannot resolve this ambiguity for orthographic cameras.
 Even with a perspective camera, the object is often far enough that this limitation still holds.
 Even if we have more than two views, joint estimation of the camera poses and the object shape with the erroneous normal maps would be still challenging.
 The geometry estimate can easily fall into local minima whose surface normals (\ie, local surface geometry) are consistent with the current camera pose estimates.

-How then can camera pose be estimated just from the object appearance?
+How then can the camera pose be estimated just from the object appearance?
 We take a hint from what we humans likely do: establish correspondences in the world reflected by the object surface.
 By leveraging the single-view reconstruction of surface normals, we can extract from each of the images a reflectance map.
 The reflectance map is the Gaussian sphere of the reflected radiance.
 It represents the surrounding environment modulated by surface reflectance as a spherical surface indexed by surface normals.
 We establish correspondences between the reflectance maps of the images.
 We refer to these as reflection correspondences.

 We show that these reflection correspondences by themselves are not sufficient to directly compute the camera pose.
-They, however, resolve the ambiguity remaining in the point and 3D correspondences in presence of the bas-relief ambiguity.
-This means that, by using all three types of correspondences in two or more images of an object of arbitrary reflectance, even without any texture and with strong specularity, we can compute the relative camera poses just from the object appearances.
-This liberates many applications from seemingly benign yet practically extremely limiting requirement of overlapping static background or diffuse surface texture just to recover camera positions.
+They, however, resolve the ambiguity remaining in the pixel and 3D correspondences due to the bas-relief ambiguity.
+This means that, by using all three types of correspondences in two or more images of an object of arbitrary reflectance, even without any texture and with strong specularity, we can compute the relative camera poses just from the object appearance.
+This liberates many applications from the seemingly benign yet practically extremely limiting requirement of overlapping static background or diffuse surface texture just to recover camera positions.

 We formalize reflection correspondences and show how they should be combined with conventional correspondences (pixel correspondences and 3D correspondences) to obtain a quantitative estimate of the correct camera rotation.
+We introduce a RANSAC-based, two-step algorithm which first exploits conventional correspondences and then resolves the ambiguity with reflection correspondences.
 We also introduce a new neural feature extractor for establishing 3D and reflection correspondences robust to the inherent distortions primarily caused by the bas-relief ambiguity with effective data augmentation.
-Finally, we derive a RANSAC-based joint estimation framework for accurate joint camera pose and geometry reconstruction which alternates between the interdependent two quantities.
+Finally, we derive a joint estimation framework for accurate joint camera pose and geometry reconstruction which alternates between the interdependent two quantities.